Commonwealth of Kentucky

 The Beckham Bird Club, Inc. (BBC); in existence for more than sixty years, is a non-profit organization of men, women, and children who are interested in birds, ecology, and nature.
 It is named for Charles Wickliffe Beckham, the first native Kentuckian to achieve a national reputation as an ornithologist, and was founded in 1935 in Louisville, Kentucky, as the Louisville Chapter of the Kentucky Ornithological Society.
 Beckham Bird Club members are people who like birds, enjoy watching them, and want to keep in touch with others who also enjoy the sport.

-The Buckley Hills Audubon Society is a member of the National Audubon Society and the Kentucky Audubon Council, and serves 10 Central Kentucky counties in the promotion of conservation education and awareness…
+The Central Kentucky Audubon Society is a member of the National Audubon Society and the Kentucky Audubon Council, and serves ten central Kentucky counties in the promotion of conservation education and awareness.
+(The Chapter originally took the name Buckley Hills Audubon Society)

 Cumberland Chapter Sierra Club